pqrs-org/Karabiner-Elements/src/apps/localization/README.md

     update the strings or add a language under the keys you want to translate.
 3. Run `make -C src/apps/localization install`.
 This validates and formats the JSON with sorted keys and four-space indentation, then copies it using `sudo`.
-    Each language's string stays on one line; embedded newlines use JSON escapes.
+    Each language's string stays on one line; languages after `en` have a leading comma.
+Embedded newlines use JSON escapes.
     No Xcode, resource compilation, application build, code signing, or application restart is needed to update translations.
 4. Settings and ConsoleUserServer automatically reload the installed JSON and